 20. Itchy Skin

 Spray apple cider vinegar on itchy skin for quick relief.

 21. Teeth Whitener

 Mix one part apple cider vinegar and two parts water.
 Swish for one minute to kill the bacteria and whiten your teeth.
 You can also create a whitening paste by mixing 2 teaspoons of ACV with 1 teaspoon of baking soda.

 Next time you’re drinking your “lemon, maple syrup, and cayenne water” … add a teaspoon (or two) of apple cider vinegar for a caffeine-free pick-me-up.

 Which apple cider vinegar should you choose?

 All apple cider vinegars are not created equal.
 Many of them have been pasteurized, filtered, and do not contain the “mother.”
 What you want is organic, raw, unfiltered, unpasteurized, certified organic, apple cider vinegar with a pH of 5 … and you want it by the gallon.
-With that being said, only Bragg’s Apple Cider Vinegar will do.
+(I use BRAGG’s Organic Raw Unfiltered Apple Cider Vinegar with the mother.)